isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 ##  **How to use Borax for fleas in Yard & Lawn**

 What youll require to control fleas in your lawn: **Borax powder, salt, sprinklers or water hose, and diatomaceous earth.
-But you can also use the** Best Flea Spray for Yard. **Precautions: ** Wear [gloves](https://www.amazon. com/dp/B01MYMRZEI/? tag=p-policy-20) and cover your face using a dust protector.
+But you can also use the** Best Flea Spray for Yard. **Precautions: ** Wear [gloves](https://www.amazon.com/dp/B01MYMRZEI/?tag=p-policy-20)and cover your face using a dust protector.
 The borax powder can cause significant throat and skin irritation if you do not take safety precautions.

 First: Clear your Lawn or Yard - Remove any obstacles such as containers and movable furniture.
 This will make it easier to apply the Borax on your lawn. **Step 1: Choose a Dry Day and week** Borax will be useful in treating fleas when there are low moisture levels in your garden.
 Therefore, treat your yard when there is no rain or any rain forecast in that week.
 Also, turn off your water sprinkler system.